akhanaton/polkadot-k8s-operator/README.md

 ### Please Note

 * If you are running your Polkadot Custom Resources with the Data Persistence Feature enabled, each one of your replicas will need a dedicated Persistent Volume available.
-Please make sure that there are enough of those for each instance.
+Please make sure that there are enough of those, one for each instance.
 * you can even use the utils script to apply your updated Custom Resource: scripts/utils/updateCR.yaml